anxkhn/azure-ai-900-exam-prep/questions.md

 You need to ensure that the bot uses user feedback to improve the relevance of the responses over time.
 What should you use?

-1.  key phrase extraction
+A.  key phrase extraction
-2.  sentiment analysis
+B.  sentiment analysis
-3.  business logic
+C.  business logic
-4.  active learning
+D.  active learning

 **Answer(s):** D